Hamidalavi/examid-gaming-journey/README.md

 20. When the thumb, pinky, and ring fingers are positioned nearly parallel to the table, the aim becomes exceptionally smooth and accurate (fluid and precise)
 21. Starts using dynamic claw grip (ignoring number 17 and 20 with this grip), so there are four parts which I can explain this mixing grip:
 > A: First of all the mouse pointer (cursor) should be in the center (ignore if you have an arm sleeve or high mouse DPI)
->> B: Then my palm rests on the mouse for smoothness and precise tracking without fatigue
+>> B: Then the base of my palm (under the knuckles) rests on the mouse for smoothness and precise tracking without fatigue
 >>> C: I also do fingertip grip at the same time while my palm rests on the mouse, So you can call it "mix of fingertip and claw grip"
->>>> D: It's all about my fingers! for fast reaction and fast movement, I simply push my fingers down (as always, the palm is resting on mouse.
-NOTE: do not always push fingers down, push only in fighting situation!
+>>>> D: For fast movement and reaction, I slightly push my fingers down (as always, the base of the palm is resting on mouse.
+NOTE: do not always push fingers down, push only in sensitive situations!
 Because it causes a hand fatigue and reducing the accuracy
 22. Congratulations, Examid is now going to be a Pro Player (not yet!)

 > [!CAUTION]